rixx/thread-scheduler/README.md

     },
     {
       "text": "Something",
-      "offset": 60  // Interval between the previous tweet and this one in seconds },
+      "offset": 60
+    },
     {
-      "text": "Tweet\nwith\nnewlines"
+      "text": "Tweet\nwith\nnewlines",
       "offset": 3
     }
   ]
 }
 ```

-The file will later be edited by Thread Scheduler to add sent timestamps and tweet IDs.
+The file will later be edited by the script to add sent timestamps and tweet IDs.

 ## Usage